drogue-iot/rfcs/active/0017-edge-workload.md

 * `.spec.kubernetes` - Shorter, easier to handle with the current `dialect!` macro.
 Doesn't make it clear what "kubernetes" actually means.
 * `.spec.workload` - Would limit "workload" to Kubernetes only.

-### Don't align on Kubernetes

-Instead of aligning on Kubernetes as workload distribution, we could find an alternative.

-That may bring some benefits on the overall size of the edge infrastructure deployment.
-However, that will also make it much more complicated and specialized.

-As we don't want to create out own edge orchestration later, we would need to adopt another deployment model anyway.
-However, even on the edge, Kubernetes seems to be most versatile and future-proof model.